etelpmoc/arbinet/README.md

 # Setup

+mev-detection-bot requires

-mev-detection-bot requires an **Erigon archive node** with support for traces and receipts
+#### 1. Erigon archive node with support for traces and receipts

-You also need MySQL database to store preprocessed transactions
+#### 2. MySQL database to store preprocessed transactions